 Wow!
 All Ray-Ban?

 Yes, these are all Ray-Ban but I also have some other ones but on the wall is all Ray-Ban, it’s a beautiful collection.
 I love it when I come down in the morning I go and see what pair matches my outfit for the day… I mean, that’s probably the most exciting part of my day right now!

-★ If you are into rock ‘n’ roll, you may also enjoy our interviews with legendary Genesis guitarist Steve Hackett, The Animals, Mr ‘American Pie’ Don McLean, Imelda May, Prince’s musical director Morris Hayes, David Bowie’s pupil Ozark Henry, The Lumineers, HM Johnsen, The Zombies, Amy Macdonald and Danny Zelisko, the concert promoter who has worked with everybody, from Alice Cooper to Pink Floyd, from Queen to Guns ‘N Roses
+★ If you are into rock ‘n’ roll, you may also enjoy our interviews with the man who introduced The Beatles to Brian Epstein and also worked with Suzi: Bill Harry, legendary Genesis guitarist Steve Hackett, The Animals, Mr ‘American Pie’ Don McLean, Imelda May, Prince’s musical director Morris Hayes, David Bowie’s pupil Ozark Henry, The Lumineers, HM Johnsen, The Zombies, Amy Macdonald and Danny Zelisko, the concert promoter who has worked with everybody, from Alice Cooper to Pink Floyd, from Queen to Guns ‘N Roses

 ★ And if you love golden oldies from the 1970s and 1980s, have a look at our interviews with Spandau Ballet’s Steve Norman, Jeff Christie, Berlin (remember Top Gun’s song Take My Breath Away?), Katrina and The Wave, Limahl, Paul Young and Barry Blue